Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Setting-specific talents are below:

 *Lesser Puissance Weapon*

 **Tier**: 2

 **Activation**: Active

 **Ranked**: Yes

 If you have any ranks in a thaumaturgic skill that has access to Augment, upon purchasing this talent, you may imbue your weapon with a weird thaumaturgic property.
 Add a weapon quality to a weapon of your choice that it does not currently have.
-You may choose from: Accurate, Defensive, Deflection, Disorient, Ensnare, Guided, Knockdown, Pierce, Reinforced, Stun, or Vicious.
+You may choose from: Accurate, Defensive, Deflection, Disorient, Ensnare, Guided, Knockdown, Reinforced, Stun.

+---

 *Greater Puissance Weapon*

 **Tier**: 3

 **Activation**: Active

 **Ranked**: No

 If you have any ranks in a thaumaturgic skill that has access to Augment, upon purchasing this talent, you may imbue your weapon with a weird thaumaturgic property.
 Add a weapon quality to a weapon of your choice that it does not currently have.
-You may choose from: Blast, Burn, Disorient, Ensnare, Guided, Knockdown, Pierce, Reinforced, Stun, or Vicious.
+You may choose from: Blast, Burn, Pierce, Reinforced, or Vicious.

 ---